-We identified five sleep-waking states on the basis of EEG, EOG and EMG recordings: waking (Wake), Quiet Sleep with Moderate voltage EEG (QS-M), Quiet Sleep with High voltage EEG (QS-H), REM sleep with Moderate voltage EEG (REM-M) and REM sleep with High voltage EEG (REM-H).
-Fig. I shows the polygraphic patterns of the sleep-waking states of the platypus.
-Wake: When the platypus was underwater and quiet, holding its breath and showing its typical diving response (Manger and Pettigrew, 1995; Evans et al., 1994), EEG voltage was at its lowest level.
-A similar low voltage EEG was also present when the animal was observed to be awake and immediately after movement periods in the burrow.
-No periods with comparable low voltage EEG occurred when the animal had been in a sleep posture for more than a few seconds.
+We identified five sleep-waking states on the basis of EEG, EOG and EMG recordings: waking (Wake), quiet sleep with moderate-voltage EEG (QS-M), quiet sleep with high-voltage EEG (QS-H), REM sleep with moderate-voltage EEG (REM-M) and REM sleep with high-voltage EEG (REM-H).
+Figure 1 shows the polygraphic patterns of the sleep-waking states of the platypus.
+In the Wake state, when the platypus was underwater and quiet, holding its breath and showing its typical diving response, 12,31 EEG voltage was at its lowest level.
+A similar low-voltage EEG was also present when the animal was observed to be awake and immediately after movement periods in the burrow.
+No periods with comparable low-voltage EEG occurred when the animal had been in a sleep posture for more than a few seconds.
 When the animal was quiescent, there was little or no tonic muscle tone, even if the animal's eyes were open and it was responsive to sensory stimuli, i.e. awake.
-Therefore tonic muscle activity was not a useful indicator of sleep state.
+Therefore, tonic muscle activity was not a useful indicator of sleep state.

 At sleep onset, EEG amplitude increased, particularly at frequencies below 4 Hz, producing QS-M. Eyes were closed throughout these periods.
-QS-M was scored if EEG voltages exceeded 40 m V for more than half of the 1 min epoch.
-The presence of phasic events observed on the EOG channel, beginning as soon as 30-90 sec after the start of the QS period, were used to score REM and to discriminate REM from QS.
+QS-M was scored if EEG voltages exceeded 40 $\mu$ V for more than half of the 1-min epoch.
+The presence of phasic events observed on the EOG channel, beginning as soon as 30-90 s after the start of the